GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 tEXt
 ^^^^

-PNG provides textual data blocks to store information associated with images, such as descriptions and copyright notices.
+PNG provides textual data blocks to store information associated with images such as descriptions and copyright notices.
 There are three types of textual chunk, the most basic of which is the tEXt chunk we'll define first.

 The standard tEXt chunk is comprised of two pieces of data: a null-terminated string giving a keyword (some of which are recognized by the PNG specification) and zero or more bytes giving the text associated with the keyword.
 Note that this character string (the data following the keyword) is *not* null-terminated.

-**Exercise:** Define a parser ``TEXTChunkData`` that returns a structure with two fields, ``keyword`` and ``text_string``. ``keyword`` should be a null-terminated string between 1 and 79 characters in length, and ``text_string`` should be an arbitrarily large number of bytes.
+**Exercise:** Define a parser ``TEXTChunkData`` that returns a structure with two fields, ``keyword`` and ``text_string``.
+The ``keyword`` field should be a null-terminated string between 1 and 79 characters in length and ``text_string`` field should be an arbitrarily large number of bytes.

 .. dropdown:: Solution
     :color: warning